 This course will be run as a workshop in which students will be required to participate actively.
-On-line speeches, discussions, and pronunciation practices will be regularly carried out in class.
-This course will be 100% online; Mediación Virtual will be used as the official online learning platform, where the instructor will upload documents, presentations, videos, links, and any other material deemed appropriate to meet the course objectives.
-Students must make sure they are registered and they are responsible for frequent logging-in, desirably, daily.
+Speeches, discussions, and pronunciation practices will be regularly carried out in class.
+Mediación Virtual will be used as a course repository where the instructor will upload documents, presentations, videos, links, evaluations, and any other material deemed appropriate to meet the course objectives.
+Students must make sure they are registered and are responsible for frequent logging-in.
 Some sessions-or segments thereof-may be recorded.
 Your instructor will notify you when he/she starts recording.
-Interaction with classmates and professors is a must to complete the course objectives.
-All synchronous sessions will be hosted in Zoom, unless otherwise specified.